 If you’re looking to visit Germany for its romantic cities and Christmas markets, make sure to stop by at Nuremberg.
 The view from the castle alone is totally worth the visit!
 The city has a typical old world charm, a Nazi history, and a magnificent castle, Nuremberg’s Old Town is a perfect place to discover Germany in the true sense.

 Munich & Neuschwanstein Castle

-Munich is the Bavarian capital and one of the most visited places from Germany.
-Famous for it’s gorgeous architecture, snow laden mountains and palaces.
-The view of the city from top of the city hall will give your one of famous Insta-worthy picture.
+Munich is the Bavarian capital and one of the most visited places in Germany.
+Famous for its gorgeous architecture, snow-laden mountains and palaces.
+The view of the city from the top of the city hall will give your one of the famous Insta-worthy picture.
 If one plans to stay in Munich for a week this awesome guide about the fun things to do in Munich will keep them going.

 Germany is famous for its stunning castles, and one of them is the famous Neuschwanstein Castle.
 The castle in Bavaria is extremely close to Munich which can be covered as a day trip.
 The castle for inspiration for Disney is an absolute delight to see in person.
 Planning to see the castle then I recommend checking out how to reach Neuschwanstein Castle from Munich.

 It is unbelievably hard to write about Greece and not fill books, if not whole libraries.
 I’ve fallen for it badly when I started my first job in a travel agency and since then I’ve kept falling for it times and times again.

 I will skip the history and location part – seriously, everyone knows where democracy came from, right? – and get to the point.
 Why on Earth should you visit Greece?